 If you can only have 1 pair of shoes for training, it should be a pair of good cross-training shoes.
 Even if you have a bunch of shoes, you should still have a good pair of cross-training shoes.
 These shoes are supposed to be able to "cross" well into multiple activities.
 Run, lifting, rowing...these are down for anything.

 1. Reebok Women's Nano 9.0 CrossFit Shoes

 We are starting off with an absolute classic.
 The Reebok Nano 9.0.
 Up until 2020, Reebok was the official sponsor of Crossfit basically making these shoes the official shoes for Crossfit.
 That alone should give you an idea of their functionality.
 These are the 9th edition and are said to be an accumulation of all the favorite parts of past shoes.
-Sporting a “cross-weave” form, these shoes are flat and light making them perfect for heavy lifting, double-unders, or a 10k run.
+Sporting a "cross-weave" form, these shoes are flat and light making them perfect for heavy lifting, double-under, or a 10k run.

 - Flat sole and "cross-weave" for maximal functionality